Don Howe: International career

 As a defender, he featured regularly in the England national football team.
-Howe played in the 1958 FIFA World Cup, and won 23 caps altogether for the Three Lions.
+Howe played in the 1958 FIFA World Cup, and won 23 caps.

 He became part of the England national team's coaching setup in 1981, working under Ron Greenwood.
 When Greenwood retired a year later, Howe continued to work for the national team under new manager Bobby Robson.

 Howe became assistant for England under Terry Venables from January 1994 to June 1996, finishing with England's semi final appearance as host nation at Euro 96.

 Retirement

 Howe retired from coaching in the summer of 2003 after more than 30 years.
 He though still ran youth coaching schemes across the United Kingdom.
 He occasionally wrote as a pundit for the BBC Sport website.
 He also held a regular column in the official Arsenal magazine.

 Towards the end of 2007 and the beginning of 2008, he worked with the Football Association of Ireland (FAI) as part of a three-man panel to appoint Giovanni Trapattoni as the new national team manager.